microsoft/fluentui/rfcs/converged-composition-pattern.md

 return render(state);
 ```

-Problems solved:

-1. **Inconsistency** - All components will have the same API since all components have `state` and `render`.
-2. **Complex Imports** - There is one import per component, named `useComponent`, opposed to 3-4 imports.
-3. **useFoo not usable** - "Using" a component returns a fully usable yet customizable component API.
-4. **Not learn-once** - Since this is consistent, and abstracts over all components, it is learn-once-apply-everywhere.

 ### useComponent implementation

 The useComponent is implemented by sequencing individual hooks to build up state and then returning the state and render function.